ntpeters/SimpleLogger/README.md

     3  : Debug-Verbose  - All debug messages

     Input:
     int loglvl      - The desired output logging level.
-See above table for levels. const char* str - The message to be output.
-This is a format string.
-    ...             - Variable length list of arguments to be used with the format string (optional).
+See above table for levels const char* str - The message to be output.
+This is a format string ...             - Variable length list of arguments to be used with the format string (optional) */ void writeLog( int loglvl, const char* str, ... );
-*/
-void writeLog( int loglvl, const char* str, ... );
 ```